wp-plugins/math-quiz/readme.txt

 == Description ==

-Math Quiz generates dynamic math problem in the comment form to beat spam robots and provides flexible form style customization.
+Math Quiz generates dynamic math problem in the comment form to beat spam robots and supports flexible form style customization.

 Demo website: http://atifans.net/ (with Supercache and AJAX comment form enabled)

 Features:

 *   Dynamic problems prevent spam robots from posting unwanted content.
-*   Quiz form inserted using AJAX for better compatibility with HTML cache plugin.
+*   Quiz form inserted using AJAX for better compatibility with HTML cache plugins.
-*   Form style and position can be fully customized in control panel.
+*   Form style and position can be fully customized in the control panel.

 == Installation ==